Table of Contents

 If you hadn't already realized it, the suqahs that dot the surrounding land aren't there for scenery.
 You're going to have to literally knock their teeth out for this potion, preferably with more than just your fists.
 There are several ways to figuratively punch their daylights out, but first, you have to locate them again.
 Head back towards the Oneiromancer, but stop once you reach the bridges.
 This is the prime spot to get yourself a Suqah tooth.
 The suqahs here do not use magic attacks of any sort, but I wouldn't underestimate their ability to cut you open with those blades they're brandishing.
 If you plan to face them toe to claw, runite armor or better is suggested.
 For food, lobsters or higher are a good idea to have with you.

-If you don't fancy getting smacked around by a level 111, you can use the bridges to your advantage.
+If you don't fancy getting smacked around by a Suqah, you can use the bridges to your advantage.
 Bring a ranged attack of some sort, be it range, mage, or a halberd.
 Attack a suqah, run on to the bridge, and continue to attack it.
 However, do understand that their area of interest is not very high.
 If you do not get them in the position similar to the ones shown below, the suqah will lose interest in getting brutally killed and walk off.

 You can also kill them from a distance where the color of the ground changes as you approach the Astral Altar, as it appears they are unwilling to approach it.
-However, this isn't as great of a spot as the bridges because whenever somebody runs past on their way to craft Astral runes, the suqah attacks them and then walks away from you.
+However, this isn't as great of a spot as the bridges because if somebody runs past on their way to craft Astral runes, the suqah attacks them and then walks away from you.
 Re-acquiring your target could result in you learning the sharpness of their meat cleavers from first hand experience.

 You'll need to take this potion to the Oneiromancer.
 She'll take it from you for safe keeping and tell you that you need a Lunar staff, and some Lunar clothes afterwards.